Copyright Holder Rights

 Furthermore, two or more parties can be joint copyright holders if the parties contributed equally to the creation of the indivisible parts of the copyright.
 In this case, the parties hold copyright ownership equally.
 In addition, if an employee or independent contractor creates a copyrighted work in the course and scope of business, the employer is the copyright owner.
 The specifics of copyright ownership and rights of the holder depend largely on the copyrighted item and the circumstances of its creation.

-Our law firm provides experienced representation to consumers and businesses throughout Southern California, including, but not limited to, Los Angeles, Beverly Hills, Santa Monica, Hollywood, Burbank, Encino, Sherman Oaks, Woodland Hills, and Pasadena.
+Our law firm provides experienced representation to clients throughout Southern California, including, but not limited to, Los Angeles, Beverly Hills, Santa Monica, Hollywood, Burbank, Encino, Sherman Oaks, Woodland Hills, and Pasadena.
 Furthermore, we provide legal services in Los Angeles County, Riverside County, Orange County, San Bernardino County, Ventura County, Kern County, and San Diego County.